-Savage Gulf State Natural Area at Collins Gulf Near Gruetli-Laager and Palmer, TN (Grundy Co.)
-From the parking area trailhead, take a short access trail and turn left on the Collins Gulf Trail for a challenging 2-mile round-trip hike to Suter Falls.
+Savage Gulf South trailhead, Gruetli-Laager and Palmer, TN (Grundy Co.)
+From the parking area trailhead, take a short access trail and turn left on the Collins Gulf Trail for a challenging 2-mile round-trip hike to 50-foot Suter Falls.
 Watch for some interesting rock shelters and high bluffs along the way.
-From Suter Falls, continue on the Collins Gulf Trail an additional 3.6 miles (round-trip from Suter Falls) into the gorge to arrive at Horsepound Falls, where local residents hid their ammunition and horses from the advancing Union Army during the Civil War.
-Directions:
+From Suter Falls, continue on the Collins Gulf Trail an additional 3.6 miles (round-trip from Suter Falls) into the gorge to arrive at 25-foot Horsepound Falls, where local residents hid their ammunition and horses from the advancing Union Army during the Civil War.
+The Collins Campground offers 5 backcountry camp sites, about one mile in from the Savage Gulf South trailhead.
+Camping reservations: reserve.tnstateparks.com/south-cumberland/campsites Directions:

 From Chattanooga, take I-24 W to exit 155 (Jasper).
 Take TN-28 N to Whitwell.
-Turn left on TN-108 N toward Gruetli-Laager.
-Turn right on 55th Ave.
-Look for signs for Collins Gulf parking area on the left.
+Turn left on TN 108-N for 17 miles to Gruetli-Laager, then look for 55th Avenue, on the right.
+The Savage Gulf South trailhead is at the end of 55th Ave, in the Savage Gulf State Natural Area.

-GPS Waypoints: 35.4109, -85.5974 35.429, -85.6022 Greeter Falls (50 feet) and Boardtree Falls (30 feet) Savage Gulf State Natural Area in Stone Door Area Altamont, TN (Grundy Co.)
+Savage Gulf West trailhead, Altamont, TN (Grundy Co.)
 Firescald Creek spills over Greeter Falls, which consists of a 15-foot upper waterfall and 50-foot lower waterfall.
 It's a 2.25-mile round-trip hike along the Greeter Falls Loop Trail to experience both the upper and lower sections of Greeter Falls, as well as Boardtree Falls.
 A metal spiral staircase descends the bluff, leading to the lower section of Greeter Falls.
 Watch for steep ledges along the trail.
-From the Greeter Falls Loop Trail, a 1-mile (round-trip) spur trail on the right heads down to a blue hole along Firescald Creek.
+From the Greeter Falls Loop Trail, a 1-mile (round-trip) spur trail leads to a safe swimming area at Blue Hole.
+There is also safe swimming at the bottom of Greeter Falls.
 Directions:

 From Chattanooga, take I-24 W to exit 135 in Monteagle and continue right.
 Turn right to follow US-41 S approx. 5.5 miles toward Tracy City.
 Turn left on TN-56 N and travel 16 miles.
-After passing through Altamont, look for the Greeter Falls sign on the right.
-Follow that road for less than a mile to the Greeter Falls parking lot.
+After passing through Altamont, look for the Savage Gulf West trailhead sign, and turn right.
+Road ends at the Savage Gulf West trailhead parking lot, in the Savage Gulf State Natural Area.